AdobeDocs/campaign.en/help/v8/config/workflows.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Get started with Campaign workflows
+title: Get started with campaign automation
-description: Get started with Campaign workflows
+description: Get started with campaign automation
 feature: Overview
 role: Data Engineer
 level: Beginner
 exl-id: 0be1c5f5-f07d-46dc-bebc-5eb50f466547
 ---
-# Get Started with Campaign workflows{#gs-ac-wf}

-Use Adobe Campaign workflows to orchestrate processes and tasks across the different modules of the application server.
-This comprehensive graphical environment lets you design processes including segmentation, campaign execution, file processing, deduplication, etc.
+# Marketing campaign automation

+Configure Campaign to leverage powerful marketing campaign automation capabilities.

+You can set up:

+* Workflows
+* Recurring campaigns
+* End-to-end validation cycle
+* Alerts
+* Automatic report sending
+* Triggered events

+## Design and use workflows{#gs-ac-wf}

+Use Adobe Campaign workflows to improve the speed and scale of every aspect of your marketing campaigns, from creating segments and preparing messages to delivery.

 Learn more about workflows in these sections: